TomSpeedy/ClusterProcessor/README.md

 //TODO add link

 First I needed to calculate z coordinate of the pixel that was hit.
 For that I used and article by Benedikt Bergmann, where I found the equation for z(t), where t is relative to the First ToA.
 The remaining parameters I got from Benedikt are specific for a each measurement(bias, depletion voltage, electric mobility and thickness of the detector).
 As I calculated the z coordinate of the particle, I found out that WinForms doesn't support 3D scatter plotting by default.
 I chose ChartViewer (3rd party library) as it has a free version and provides quite simple API for scatter plotting in 3D.

+ 18.9 - session with Mr. Mraz about the current state of the project and the way of extendind the work to a bachelor thesis

+​	     -asking Mr.Meduna and others for possible extensions of this work

+​         - sending the project to Mr.Bergmann for feedback